South Dakota AG impeachment probe questions investigators

 Lawmakers focused their attention on questioning the Highway Patrol’s investigation, raising doubts about the crash report that determined Ravnsborg’s car had crossed onto the shoulder of the highway.
 At times, the law enforcement officers who oversaw the crash investigation faced aggressive, rapid-fire questions from the committee.

+“We're just trying to be thorough in our investigation,” House Speaker Spencer Gosch, who is overseeing the committee, said when asked by reporters about the committee's focus on questioning the investigation.

 Highway Patrol Sgt.
-Kevin Kinney, who conducted the crash investigation, described a scene complicated by the fact that it did not start until the day after the crash and that the blood of an animal was also found at the scene.
+Kevin Kinney, who investigated the crash, acknowledged the investigation was complicated by the fact that it did not start until the day after the crash and that the blood of an animal was also found at the scene.
 But he defended his determination that the crash happened on the highway shoulder, saying he was confident that all four wheels of Ravnsborg’s car crossed onto the shoulder.

 “Where we indicated the area of impact to be is accurate,” Kinney told the lawmakers.
 “I know that Mr. Boever’s face went through the windshield of the attorney general’s vehicle and he deposited his glasses off of his face, part of them... on the on the floor and then the other part in the backseat.”

-John Daily, an independent crash investigator the state hired to analyze the crash scene, backed up the Highway Patrol’s findings to lawmakers, saying that he had “95% confidence that all of the wheels were on the shoulder of the road.”
+John Daily, a crash investigator the state hired to analyze the crash scene, backed up the Highway Patrol’s findings to lawmakers, saying that he had “95% confidence that all of the wheels were on the shoulder of the road.”

 He added it was clear that Ravnsborg was distracted when he struck Boever.

-Several Republican lawmakers also drilled into how Secretary of Public Safety Craig Price oversaw the investigation amid the political fallout between the governor and attorney general.
-The governor had the Highway Patrol conduct the investigation, but had the North Dakota Bureau of Criminal Investigation conduct parts of the probe, in part because Ravnsborg’s oversaw the South Dakota agency that would have handled the case.
+Several Republican lawmakers also drilled into how Secretary of Public Safety Craig Price oversaw the investigation amid the political fallout between Gov. Kristi Noem and Ravnsborg.
+The Republican governor had the Highway Patrol conduct the investigation, but had the North Dakota Bureau of Criminal Investigation conduct parts of the probe, in part because Ravnsborg oversaw the South Dakota agency that would have handled the case.

 He said the decision to release an initial crash investigation diagram and video of Ravnsborg being interviewed by investigators was based on a pledge of transparency from the governor, even as lawmakers questioned whether that decision hurt the attorney general’s right to a fair trial.